getgauge/docs.gauge.org/configuration.rst

 Gauge allows you to choose a location within the project directory where the environment files are located.
 By default, Gauge looks for these files in ``env`` directory.

-The custom location can be using the below options
+To override Gauge's default location for reading environment property files use the following options

 * Set the location of the directory containing the environment property files in ``gauge_env_dir`` environment variable.
 * Set ``EnvironmentDir`` key in ``manifest.json`` to the location of the directory containing the environment property files.